google/hiba/README.md

 [PROTOCOL.grl](PROTOCOL.grl) for more information.

 Note: revocations at the grant granularity are not yet supported.
-The rationale for not priotizing these: full SSH certificate revocation is already supported by OpenSSH, only the finer granularity is lacking.
-Also, it is good practice to rely on short lived certificates, which often expire before the reovcation\
-list makes it to the target host.
+The rationale for not prioritizing these: full SSH certificate revocation is already supported by OpenSSH, only the finer granularity is lacking.
+Also, it is good practice to rely on short lived certificates, which often expire before the revocation list makes it to the target host.

 ## Prerequisites